-Each year, the TEA notifies school districts in which property wealth per WADA meets or exceeds the EWL of \$319,500.
-However, the final determination of whether a school district will be required to make recapture payments based on the third EWL is based on the district's actual tax effort and the extent to which it exceeds the district's CTR.
+Each year, on or before July 15, the TEA notifies school districts in which property wealth per WADA meets or exceeds the EWL of \$319,500.
+However, the final determination of whether a school district will be required to make recapture payments based on the third EWL is based on the district's actual tax effort and the extent to which it exceeds the district's CTR, and whether it charges tuition to transfer students.

-2 Requires legislature to fund guaranteed yield on equivalent tax rate at same yield as Austin ISD.
+3 Requires legislature to fund guaranteed yield on equivalent tax rate at same yield as Austin ISD.